MasatoKokubo/DebugTrace-java/README.md

 DebugTrace
 ===========

-DebugTrace can be used in Java 8 or later.
+DebugTrace can be used in Java 8 and later.

 The following are a java sample source used DebugTrace methods and a log of when the java sample was executed.
 Log bodys are automatically indent.